 There are those who consider ‘Hemp oil’ to be CBD while others see it as Hemp seed oil.
 In effect, some CBD and Hemp seed oil products are sharing the term ‘Hemp oil’.
-Both CBD and Hemp seed oil come from the same plant (Cannabis Sativa).
-However, CBD is extracted from the flower, leaves and stalk/stem.
-Hemp seed oil, on the other hand, is extracted by pressing the seeds of the Hemp plant.
+Both Cannabidiol and Hemp seed oil come from the same plant (Cannabis Sativa).
+However, CBD comes from the flower, leaves and stalk and stem.
+Hemp seed oil, on the other hand, comes from cold pressing the seeds of the Hemp plant.

 CBD Advertising Restrictions

 Because Cannabidiol is a relatively new product, some advertising platforms and payment processors prohibit the use of the word ‘CBD’.
 This forces manufacturers of CBD to advertise and sell their products in a different way.
 Instead of ‘CBD’ on the box or bottle label, you may find ‘Hemp Drops’.
 To confuse matters further, CBD uses several different carrier/base oils.
 These include Olive oil, MCT oil and Hemp seed oil.
 This means you could have a 5% CBD extract mixed with a Hemp seed oil base.
 This would be a legitimate 5% CBD oil tincture.